Meet the Owner

-Rotary is a 110-year-old international and local humanitarian organization that values high ethical standards and achieving results with programs and projects that promote peace, fight disease, provide clean water, sanitation and hygiene, save mothers and children, support education and grow local economies.
-He joined the Centreville Rotary in 2008, but seeing a need for hyper-local projects, and a community passionate and ready to pitch in, he decided to found the Rotary of Kent Island in 2017.
+Rotary is a 114-year-old international and local humanitarian organization that values high ethical standards and achieving results with programs and projects that promote peace, fight disease, provide clean water, sanitation and hygiene, save mothers and children, support education and grow local economies.
+He joined the Centreville Rotary in 2008.
+Then seeing a need for hyperlocal projects, and a community passionate and ready to pitch in, he founded the Rotary of Kent Island in 2017.
 After serving a term as President, he now focuses his efforts on club-based projects and expanding club membership so that the club can be empowered to do even more to invest back into the community.

-The theme of caring for and guiding others remains central to Brad’s life.
+The theme of caring for and guiding others remains central to Brad's life.
 Brad has been involved with the Boy Scouts for more than 30 years.
-As a boy, Brad was himself a Scout and he has led as a Scout Master.
-Today, he carries on leading as an Eagle Scout Coordinator for projects in four Eastern Shore Counties; Queen Anne, Talbot, Caroline and Dorchester.
+As a boy, Brad was a Scout and led as a Scout Master.
+Today, he continues leading as an Eagle Scout Coordinator for projects in four Eastern Shore Counties, Queen Anne's, Talbot, Caroline and Dorchester.

 In addition to the outdoor activities Brad experiences with Scouting, Brad enjoys hiking and kayaking with his family, spending time either at their cabin in West Virginia or winding down the Corsica River.

 Sunday mornings, however, mean time at home with his family, his favorite place to be.

 “I was very fortunate to find a distressed home on a great property that my wife and I remodeled, and we just love being there,” Brad says.
 Like the winding river, home and hearth just seem to run in his blood.